2Pillows/poe_economy_evaluator/README.md

-# poe_economy_evaluator
+# POE Economy Evaluator

-poe_economy_evaluator is not affiliated with or endorsed by Grinding Gear Games.
+POE Economy Evaluator is not affiliated with or endorsed by Grinding Gear Games.

 ## Website Interface